A manufacturable surface code architecture for spin qubits with fast transversal logic: Hardware requirements

 \subsection{Practical summarized requirements for near-term \snaq{}}

-The following target parameters capture the regime in which serialized readout with shuttling yields competitive logical performance, as we will show in simulation in the following sections: \begin{itemize} \item \textbf{Array geometry:} Dense fixed-width rectangular array of nearest-neighbor-connected dots with readout elements confined to edges \cite{henry_2d_2025, george_12-spin-qubit_2025, ha_two-dimensional_2025}.
-Readout density $\rho$ at least 1, ideally closer to 2. \item \textbf{Shuttling:} Per-hop error $p_\text{sh} \le 10^{-4}$ at 2~\si{\nano\second} latency \cite{smet_high-fidelity_2024}. \item \textbf{Idling:} Coherence time exceeding 200~\si{\micro\second} (effective idle-error-per-\si{\micro\second} $p_{\mathrm{id}} \lesssim 5 \times 10^{-3}$) under active stabilization such as dynamical decoupling \cite{muhonen_storing_2014, veldhorst_addressable_2014, malinowski_notch_2017, laucht_dressed_2017, sun_full-permutation_2024}. \item \textbf{Physical logic gates:} CNOT error $p_\text{g} \gtrsim99.9\%$ \cite{takeda_resonantly_2020, mills_two-qubit_2022, weinstein_universal_2023, wu_simultaneous_2025, broz_demonstration_2025, steinacker_industry-compatible_2025}. \item \textbf{Initialization and measurement:} Initialization and readout fidelity equal to $p_\text{g}$ with 500~\si{\nano\second} latency each \cite{keith_single-shot_2019}. \end{itemize}
+The following target parameters capture the regime in which serialized readout with shuttling yields competitive logical performance, as we will show in simulation in the following sections: \begin{itemize} \item \textbf{Array geometry:} Dense fixed-width rectangular array of nearest-neighbor-connected dots with readout elements confined to edges \cite{henry_2d_2025, george_12spinqubit_2025, ha_twodimensional_2025}.
+Readout density $\rho$ at least 1, ideally closer to 2. \item \textbf{Shuttling:} Per-hop error $p_\text{sh} \le 10^{-4}$ at 2~\si{\nano\second} latency \cite{smet_highfidelity_2024}. \item \textbf{Idling:} Coherence time exceeding 200~\si{\micro\second} (effective idle-error-per-\si{\micro\second} $p_{\mathrm{id}} \lesssim 5 \times 10^{-3}$) under active stabilization such as dynamical decoupling \cite{muhonen_storing_2014, veldhorst_addressable_2014, malinowski_notch_2017, laucht_dressed_2017, sun_fullpermutation_2024}. \item \textbf{Physical logic gates:} CNOT error $p_\text{g} \gtrsim99.9\%$ \cite{takeda_resonantly_2020, mills_twoqubit_2022, weinstein_universal_2023, wu_simultaneous_2025, broz_demonstration_2025, steinacker_industrycompatible_2025}. \item \textbf{Initialization and measurement:} Initialization and readout fidelity equal to $p_\text{g}$ with 500~\si{\nano\second} latency each \cite{keith_singleshot_2019}. \end{itemize}

-To provide a clear characterization of the architecture, we restrict our evaluations to the most impactful regions of the design space, prioritizing sensitivity studies of the variables that drive the primary tradeoffs.
+While the state-of-the-art metrics cited above have been demonstrated across different devices, they rely on compatible semiconductor fabrication techniques.
+We perform sensitivity studies to variations in each of these variables, finding \snaq{} to be competitive across wide parameter ranges.\removed{To provide a clear characterization of the architecture, we restrict our evaluations to the most impactful regions of the design space, prioritizing sensitivity studies of the variables that drive the primary tradeoffs.}